Skip to contents

 Regardless of the requested data, all get.ALE() have a common structure:

 • If more than one category of the y outcome is returned, then the top level is a list named by each category.
-However, the y outcome is not categorical or only one category of multiple possibilities is specified using the cats argument, then the top level never has categories, regardless of the value of simplify.
+If, however, the y outcome is not categorical or only one category of multiple possibilities is specified using the cats argument, then the top level never has categories, regardless of the value of simplify.

 • The next level (or top level if there are zero or one category) is a list with one or two levels: